 Road cyclists have their choice of hundreds of kilometres of urban paths and bike lanes, plus winding country roads running through orchards and vineyards.
 This area has attracted professionals who have world credentials, intense iron-distance competitors and everyday people who enjoy our trails by bike year-round.

 Lake-to-Lake Bike Route

 Find out more about this dedicated cycling route that starts at Lakeshore Drive (along Okanagan Lake) and carries along Martin Street, throughout downtown Penticton, and along Fairview Road to Duncan Avenue.
-Eventually the goal for this route is for it to connect to Skaha Lake (plans still in the works).
+Eventually the goal for this route is for it to connect to Skaha Lake.